 I was shocked at the answers and noticed an interesting pattern.
 These same students were regularly struggling with motivation to study and succeed in school.
 Which makes total sense!

 When you lack a compelling reason to do something, it is harder to actually do it.

 I’ve noticed how impactful a motivating reason is in my own life.
-After having my daughter I struggled to lose the weight like so many new mamas do.
+After having my daughter I struggled to lose weight as so many new mamas do.
 It really bothered me, but weight loss wasn’t a big enough reason for me to change my diet and lifestyle.
 Everything I tried failed because I wasn’t deeply motivated by weight loss.
 Then my weight started to connect with how I felt and I wasn’t able to do the things with my growing toddler that I wanted to do.
 I wanted an active life, energy to keep up with her, and the ability to play outside every day.
-That compelled me to make some big lifestyle changes, regain my health, and lose the weight.
+That compelled me to make some big lifestyle changes, regain my health, and lose weight.

 A compelling reason motivated me to make a change.